Slavery and Human Trafficking Statement for the year ending 31 March 2021

-This statement sets out Nuvias Group Limited’s actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
-This statement relates to actions and activities during the financial year 1 April 2019 to 31 March 2020.
+This statement sets out Nuvias Group’s1 actions to understand all potential modern slavery risks related to its business and to put in place steps that are aimed at ensuring that there is no slavery or human trafficking in its own business and its supply chains.
+This statement relates to actions and activities during the financial year 1 April 2020 to 31 March 2021.

-As part of IT distribution, the organisation recognises that it has a responsibility to take a robust approach to slavery and human trafficking and continues to take its responsibility very seriously during the coronavirus pandemic.
+As part of the IT distribution industry, Nuvias recognises that it has a responsibility to take a robust approach to slavery and human trafficking and continues to take its responsibility very seriously during the coronavirus pandemic.

 The organisation is absolutely committed to preventing slavery and human trafficking in its corporate activities, and to ensuring that its supply chains are free from slavery and human trafficking.

 This statement covers the activities of Nuvias: